Zwei Soldaten und ein Polizist gehen weg, der Kamera mit dem Rücken zugewandt.

 2020

-Military units commence the initial trials of TILO and TigIR.
+Military units begin first trials of TILO and TigIR

-Relocation to the new headquarters, expansion of production capacity.
+Move into new headquarters, expansion of production capacity

 2021

-European armed forces order TigIR and TILO for test and pilot projects.
+European armed forces order TigIR and TILO for testing and pilot projects

 2022

-Military projects now constitute the majority of new orders.
+Military projects now make up the majority of new orders

-Revenue expectations are approximately 75% higher than the previous year.
+Expected revenue approx. 75% higher than in the previous year

 It took years before the first thermal imaging devices could make a significant contribution to total sales.
 Meanwhile, work continued to implement the wishes of professional customers - in the first few years mainly special police units - with the highest precision in existing and new developments.
 After this was achieved with the TILO – the smallest thermal imaging goggles in the world to date – business quickly took off.
 In 2019, sales in the thermal imaging area were higher for the first time than all other product lines combined.